Episode Two [Preview]

 Don’t let it hurt your brain, ‘Fita.

-“Under normal circumstances, a gen-code gets assigned the moment a birther stands up in the birthing trough,” Sofita spoke, softly.
+“Under normal circumstances, a gen-code gets assigned the moment a birther stands up in the birthing trough,” Sofita said.
 “The bottoms of her feet signify she’s completed her task.”

 Dox turned her chair around.